Detecting Initial System-Environment Correlations from a Single Observable

-Violation occurs when $1-p > (p+1)/2$, i.e.\ for $p<1/3$.
-Thus, for $0\le p<1/3$, the correlated trajectory necessarily lies outside the factorized envelope at $t^*$, certifying initial $S$-$E$ correlations.
-For larger $p$ the mixture is dominated by the product component, and no violation occurs at this particular time (although it may occur at others).
+the correlated trajectory lies above the upper factorized bound at $t^*$, thereby certifying initial system--environment correlations using only the single observable $z(t)$.
+For larger values of $p$, no violation occurs at this particular witness time, although it may occur at other times.

 \paragraph*{Figure interpretation.} Figure~\ref{fig:mixed-envelope} shows the correlated trajectories $z^{(\mathrm{corr})}(t)$ (black curves) together with the corresponding factorized envelopes (blue shaded regions) for three representative values of $p$.
 The panels illustrate how decreasing $p$ increases the weight of the entangled component and eventually produces a clear envelope crossing.
 For $p=0.6$ the correlated curve remains inside the envelope at $t^*$; for $p=0.2$ and $p=0.1$ the correlated value at the red marker lies strictly outside the envelope, certifying initial correlations with a single observable.